 This natural emollient, combined with skin-soothing activity, could protect the skin barrier and repair damaged and cracked skin.

-Therefore, it is believed that mango butter may help in controlling eczema and psoriasis flare-ups and toxic-induced early signs of aging.
+Mango Butter and eczema: It is believed that Mango Butter may help in controlling eczema and psoriasis flare-ups and toxic-induced early signs of aging.

 4. Gentle Exfoliation